 Painted Lids

 The problem with painted lids is that the paint tends to wear off and then they rust.
-If this hasn’t happened yet, then the grill can be cleaned with a microfiber cloth and dish soap—just make to thoroughly dry it after it has been cleaned.
+If this hasn’t happened yet, then the grill can be cleaned with a microfiber cloth and dish soap.
+Just make to thoroughly dry it after cleaning it.
 If the surface has begun to rust, then use sandpaper to remove the rust before washing the surface.
 After that’s been done, the surface should then be dried and new paint applied to it.